 Eric Stewart ● May 5, 2015

 Candy Watts, a Realtor® with the Eric Stewart Group, is also a certified residential appraiser.
 Over the past 12 years, she has completed more than 9,000 appraisals throughout the Washington, DC metro area.
-On a recent segment of Eric’s radio show, Candy provided insight into the appraisal process, including what does and does not add value to a home.
+On a recent segment of Eric’s radio show, Candy provided insight into the appraisal process, what adds value to a home, and what doesn’t

 Below is an excerpt from their discussion:

 Eric: We started a good conversation about not being afraid of the appraiser.
 Tell me what you meant by that.

 Candy: Well, many times as an appraiser, when I’m calling people to set up an appointment to come and see their house, they’re like, “Well, you can’t come this week, you have to come next week.
 I have to clean my house this week.”
 Cleaning your house is not necessary.
 I’m looking at the house.
 Anybody who is in appraisals for any amount of time, your eye just looks at the house.
 You’re not looking to see if there’s dust sitting on the table, you don’t care.

 Eric: The dishes may not be done, there may be clothes on the floor, you may be embarrassed, but that’s a different issue, right?
 But being afraid…

 Candy: Exactly.
 As the appraiser, we will come in and the typical lender requirement is to take a picture of every room in the house.
 It’s always important to make sure there are no locked rooms.
 I have that problem sometimes, bedrooms are locked.